Skip to main content

 What belongs in a wet day plan document?

-The trigger conditions and decision time, who calls it, the zone-to-post mapping, room capacity notes, the broadcast wording, the student activity arrangements per area, and where relief teachers fit — one page, laminated less often than updated.
+The trigger conditions and decision time, who calls it, the zone-to-post mapping, room capacity notes, the broadcast wording, the student activity arrangements per area, and where relief teachers fit.
+One page, updated more often than it is laminated.

-Bell Path converts your duty roster to the standing wet day plan in one step — posts reassigned, staff notified, fairness still counting.
+Bell Path converts your duty roster to the standing wet day plan in one step: posts reassigned, staff told, fairness still counting.

 See wet day planning